 The Juan Bautista De Anza National Historic Trail corridor passes to the southwestern portion of the project site.
 Although the specific trail alignment is uncertain and undeveloped in this area, official National Park Service (NPS) signage on SR 78 and the National Park Service Juan Bautista de Anza National Historic Trail website information directs the public to this area, as part of the overall Historic Trail corridor alignment.
-In general, views from the Historic Trail to the project site would vary, but along some segments would likely be closerange and unobscured.
+In general, views from the Historic Trail to the project site would vary, but along some segments would be close-range to the project site and unobscured.